kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/kafka.md

     ```

 The `@KafkaListener` annotation parameter points to the `Consumer` configuration path.
+The class that declares the method must itself be a graph component, because the generated container receives it as a dependency.

 In case you need different behavior for different topics, it is possible to create several such containers,
 each with its own individual configuration.
 It looks like this: